 1. Inbound recruiting

 The traditional approach of recruiters reaching out to potential candidates via an outbound recruiting strategy has now given way to inbound recruiting practices.
 The goal in this type of recruiting process is to attract the potential candidates with the goal of having them choose your company as an employer.

 In contrast to the conventional recruiting methods, inbound recruiting is a long term recruitment strategy.
-Instead of looking for qualified candidates as and when the need arises, inbound methods of attracting talent focuses on a continuous and proactive approach for raising the employee interest in your company in order to make them reach out and apply for jobs at your organization by themselves.
+If you’re seeking to hire engineering professionals or nurse practitioners, instead of looking for qualified candidates’ resumes as and when the need arises, inbound methods of attracting talent focuses on a continuous and proactive approach for raising the employee interest in your company in order to make them reach out and apply for jobs at your organization by themselves.